hongyuehao/FRC5515RobotCodeY2024/README.md

 # FRC5515RobotCode 2024

-In this code, we've make use of phoenix 6 beta library to work with our previous base code, which should work well on Level3 MK4i, with 8 Falcon 500, 4 CANcoder, and a pigeon 2.
+In this code, we've made use of phoenix 6 beta library to work with a previous used Swerve codes.

+## Details of our Swerve Base:
+- MK4i Level 3
+- 8 Falcon 500
+- 4 CANcoder
+- a pigeon 2.